 - A. Grant Cycles.
-CET funds collected pursuant to the 2014 extension of the CET shall be allocated in three-five new application assessment cycles (Cycle 4, Cycle 5-and, Cycle 6, Cycle 7, and Cycle 8). - 1.
+CET funds collected pursuant to the 2014 extension of the CET shall be allocated in three new application assessment cycles (Cycle 4, Cycle 5 and Cycle 6). - 1.
 The Cycle 1 fund distribution took place in March 2006, which allocated up to \$6.3 million in grants.
 Grant requests in this cycle were made for planning only in new areas that were brought into the Urban Growth Boundary (UGB) between 2002 and 2005. - 2.
-The Cycle 2 grant allocation through the Community Planning and Development Grant program (CPDG) took place in June 2010, which allocated up to \$3.57-7 million in CET Grant revenue.
+The Cycle 2 grant allocation through the Community Planning and Development Grant program (CPDG) took place in June 2010, which allocated up to \$3.57 million in CET Grant revenue.
 Grant requests in this cycle were made for planning in all areas inside the UGB as of December 2009. - 3.
-The Cycle 3 grant allocation through the CPDG program took place in August 2013, which allocated \$4.5 million in grants.
-Grant requests in this cycle were made -for planning in all areas that are in the UGB as of December 2009, plus areas added to the UGB since 2009 and Urban Reserves. -This cycle earmarked fifty percent (50%) of projected CET revenues for planning in areas added to the UGB since 2009 and Urban Reserves, and required that if the amount of qualified Grant Requests for areas added to the UGB since 2009 and Urban Reserves does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas. - 4.
-The Cycle 4 grant allocation through the CPDG program shall taketook place in 2015-2016 for planning in all areas that are in the UGB and Urban Reserves.
-This grant allocationcycle shall-earmarked seventy percent to seventy five percent (70% to 75%) of projected revenue for planning within the existing UGB, and earmark twenty five percent to thirty percent (25% to 30%) of projected revenue for concept planning and comprehensive planning for urban reserves and new urban areas, and required that if the amount of qualified Grant Requests for areas added to the UGB since 2009 and Urban Reserves does\did\not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas.
-A total of approximately \$4.7 million in grants was awarded.
-In 2016-17 an additional cycle of grants was conducted to support Equitable Housing Planning and Development projects.
-A total of \$575,000 in funding was awarded. - 5.
+The Cycle 3 grant allocation took place in August 2013, which allocated \$4.5 million in grants.
+Grant requests in this cycle were made for planning in all areas that are in the UGB as of December 2009, plus areas added to the UGB since 2009 and Urban Reserves.
+This cycle earmarked fifty percent (50%) of projected CET revenues for planning in areas added to the UGB since 2009 and Urban Reserves, and required that if the amount of qualified Grant Requests for areas added to the UGB since 2009 and Urban Reserves does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas. - 4.
+The Cycle 4 grant allocation shall take place in 2015-2016 for planning in all areas that are in the UGB and Urban Reserves.
+This grant allocation shall earmark seventy percent to seventy five percent (70% to 75%) of projected revenue for planning within the existing UGB, and earmark twenty five percent to thirty percent (25% to 30%) of projected revenue for concept planning and comprehensive planning for urban reserves and new urban areas, and require that if the amount of qualified Grant Requests for areas added to the UGB since 2009 and Urban Reserves does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas. - 5.
 The Cycle 5 grant allocation shall take place in 2017-2018 for planning in all areas that are in the UGB and Urban Reserves.
-This grant allocation shall earmark seventy percent to seventy five percent (70% to 75%) of projected revenue for planning within the existing UGB, and earmark twenty five percent to thirty percent (25% to 30%) of projected revenue for concept planning and comprehensive planning for urban reserves and new urban areas, and require that if the amount of qualified Grant Requests for such projects areas added to the UGB since 2009 and Urban Reserves does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas. - 6.
-The Cycle 6 grant allocation shall take place in 20192018-2020-2019 for planning in all areas that are in the UGB and Urban Reserves.
-This grant allocation shall earmark seventy percent to seventy five percent (70% to 75%) of projected revenue for planning within the existing UGB, and earmark twenty five percent to thirty percent (25% to 30%) of projected revenue for concept planning and comprehensive planning for urban reserves and new urban areas, and require that if the amount of qualified Grant Requests for such projects does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas.and require that if the amount of qualified Grant Requests for areas added to the UGB since 2009 and Urban Reserves does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas.
+This grant allocation shall earmark seventy percent to seventy five percent (70% to 75%) of projected revenue for planning within the existing UGB, and earmark twenty five percent to thirty percent (25% to 30%) of projected revenue for concept planning and comprehensive planning for urban reserves and new urban areas, and require that if the amount of qualified Grant Requests for areas added to the UGB since 2009 and Urban Reserves does not equal or exceed the earmarked amounts, the remainder of funds may be allocated to Grant Requests for planning in other areas. - 6.
+The Cycle 6 grant allocation shall take place in 2019-2020 for planning in all areas that are in the UGB and Urban Reserves.
+This grant allocation shall earmark seventy percent to seventy five percent (70% to 75%) of projected revenue for planning within the existing UGB, and earmark twenty five percent to thirty percent (25% to 30%) of projected revenue for concept planning and comprehensive planning for urban reserves and new urban areas, and require that if the amount of qualified Grant Requests for areas added to the UGB since